Use of the Canva Application in Islamic Religious Education Learning for Grade XI Students of State Vocational School in Indonesia

 Yumriani, Rahman, A., Munandar, S. A. A. F., & Karlina, Y. (2022).
 Definition of education, educational science, and elements of education.
 2(1), 1–8. https://journal.unismuh.ac.id/index.php/alurwatul/article/view/7757?utm_source

-POTENSIA: Jurnal Kependidikan Islam is licensed under a Creative Commons Attribution 4.0 International License.
+POTENSIA: Jurnal Kependidikan Islam operates an Open Access policy under a Creative Commons Attribution 4.0 International License.
+Authors who publish with this journal agree to the following terms: